BinaRoy/gray-scott-sim-group-15-local/README.md

 git clone gray-scott-sim-group-15
 cd gray-scott-sim-group-15

-2. **Create a Build Directory**: This is where all build-related files will be stored.
+2. **Go to the Build Directory**: This is where all build-related files will be stored.

-mkdir build && cd build
+cd build

 3. **Generate Build System**: Run CMake to create the build system.